Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/10-Designing_DAG_based_consensus_slides.md

 <br/>
 <br/>

-_Intuition: you can't tell whether a node has crushed or has a long delay_
+_Intuition: you can't tell whether a node has crashed or has a long delay_

 ---